 What is my role?

-Here volunteers will become first-hand involved in conservation through the research and monitoring of free-ranging carnivores.
-Daily activities during the wildlife volunteer programme will entail hiking in the vast outdoors of this semi-desert landscape.
-Volunteers will get ample field experience and be involved first hand with all aspects of our research programme, which includes:
+As you work alongside the dedicated research team, you will provide an extra pair of hands and eyes as you assist with vital research and monitoring of the free-roaming carnivores around you.
+The daily activities will see you hiking in the vast outdoors of this semi-desert landscape where you will get ample field experience and be involved first hand with all aspects of the research programme.

-Cheetah Feed - Kanaan Desert Retreat is home to two rescued cheetahs from the N/a’an ku sê Sanctuary who are now the lucky residents of a 7 hectare enclosure on the red dunes of Kanaan.
-Volunteers will be involved in the food preparation, feeding (depending on lodge tours) and care-taking of these cheetahs as well as enclosure cleanings on a regular basis during their stay at Kanaan.
-Caring for these two cheetahs has become a vital aspect of the program at Kanaan, as N/a’an ku sê is dedicated to providing the best possible life for these former victims of human-wildlife conflict.
+The programme is home to two rescued cheetahs from the wildlife sanctuary who are now the lucky residents of a 7 hectare enclosure on the red dunes of Kanaan.
+You will be involved in preparing their food and feeding the cheetahs, cleaning their enclosure and other general tasks.
+The team are dedicated to providing the best possible life for these former victims of human-wildlife conflict.
 Seeing these cheetahs up close with Kanaan’s stunning desert scenery as a backdrop is a truly inspiring opportunity that is not to be missed!

-Other activities - One of the must-do activities in the Namib Desert is the sun-downer.
-Enjoy the tranquillity and breath-taking scenery of the Namib when the sun sets and paints the desert in unimaginable colours.
-We will also be conducting night drives or sleep-outs as part of our security protocol, but also to observe some of the nocturnal desert wildlife.
-While your here, make sure you sit back and let your mind wander away from the buzz of civilization – Kanaan is the ideal place for relaxation.
-The Namib night sky with its ever-prominent Milky Way is another highlight not to be missed.
+You will also get to enjoy the tranquillity and breathtaking scenery of the Namib desert when the sun sets and paints it in unimaginable colours.
+You will be conducting night drives and/or sleep-outs as part of the security protocol and to also observe some of the nocturnal desert wildlife.
+While your here, make sure you sit back and let your mind wander away from the buzz of civilisation – Kanaan is the ideal place for relaxation.

 What will a typical day look like?

 The tranquil seclusion and peacefulness of nature that the desert solitude provides allows you to get away from it all.
-Your day starts with the waking silence of the desert with the odd roar of a lion and ends with newfound friends sitting around an open fire, watching the breath-taking sunset behind the dunes and mountains.
+Your day starts with the waking silence of the desert with a call out from a nearby cheetah and ends with your newfound friends sitting around an open fire, watching the breathtaking sunset behind the dunes and mountains.

 Where will I be staying?